 The National Park Service Junior Ranger Program is available at the majority of all national parks and some state parks.
 The motto, “Explore, Learn, and Protect!” is the oath that each child learns stating that they will protect the parks, learn from about them, and share their story of being a Junior Ranger with their friends and family.
+Here is how they can earn their Junior Ranger Badges.

-The Ultimate Guide to The National Park Service Junior Ranger Program
+The Ultimate Guide to The National Park Service Junior Ranger Program & Junior Ranger Badges

 We love using National Park Service Junior Ranger program in addition to our homeschool day to day life.
 My kids have learned so much at the National Parks and I have even learned a lot helping them with their books!